jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - Module Introduction & starting project
   - What's a side effect? a thorough example
   - A potential problem with side effects: an infinite
+  - Using useEffect for handling (some) side effects